isndev/qb/README.md

 <p align="center"><img src="./ressources/BasicActorModel.png" width="500px" /></p>

 #### Cube + Actor Model
-A program developped with Cube is consisting of multiple Actors handling one or multiple Events, attached to PhysicalCores linked together with several Pipes.
+A program developed with Cube is consisting of multiple Actors handling one or multiple Events, attached to PhysicalCores linked together with several Pipes.
 Once designed, the programming is broken down into coding mono-threaded and sequential Event handlers.
 Hence, the Actor model which is scalable and parallel by nature.